LauraAllObe/LauraAllObe/README.md

 🧸 Outside of programming, my main interests and hobbies are resistance training, cooking, ceramics, skin care, and anime.
 Plants and tayloring have also been recent interests of mine.

-🍯 In terms of character, my most pronounced characteristics are my *time management*, *dedication*, *focus*, *calm*, and  *humanity*; but also my *stubbornness* and *social illiteracy*.
+🍯 In terms of character, my most pronounced characteristics are my *time management*, *dedication*, *focus*, and *calm*; but also my *stubbornness* and *introversion*.
 I put both my strengths and weaknesses here as I believe everyone to have them and as I have found a lack of honesty to be only briefly effective at accomplishing one's goals.
 ___
 ## My Stats: